awsdocs/aws-codebuild-user-guide/doc_source/sample-efs.md

  You might want to create your AWS CodeBuild builds on Amazon EFS\.
 Amazon EFS is a scalable, shared file service for Amazon EC2 instances\.
 The storage capacity with Amazon EFS is elastic, so it grows or shrinks as files are added and removed\.
 It has a simple web services interface that you can use to create and configure file systems\.
 It also manages all of the file storage infrastructure for you, so you do not need to worry about deploying, patching, or maintaining file system configurations\.
 For more information, see [What Is Amazon Elastic File System](https://docs.aws.amazon.com/efs/latest/ug/whatisefs.html)\.

- This sample shows you how to configure a CodeBuild project so that it mounts and then builds a Java application to an Amazon EFS file system\.
-Before you begin, you must have a Java application ready to build that is uploaded to an Amazon S3 input bucket or an AWS CodeCommit, GitHub, GitHub Enterprise, or Bitbucket repository\.
+ This sample shows you how to configure a CodeBuild project so that it mounts and then builds a Java application to a file system created in Amazon EFS\.
+Before you begin, you must have a Java application ready to build that is uploaded to an S3 input bucket or an AWS CodeCommit, GitHub, GitHub Enterprise, or Bitbucket repository\.

+Data in transit for your file system is encrypted\.
+To encrypt data in transit using a different image, see [Encrypting Data in Transit](https://docs.aws.amazon.com/efs/latest/ug/encryption-in-transit.html)\.

 ## Amazon Elastic File System and AWS CodeBuild Sample High\-Level Steps<a name="sample-efs-high-level-steps"></a>

  This sample covers the three high\-level steps required to use Amazon EFS with AWS CodeBuild:

-1. Create an Amazon VPC\.
+1. Create a virtual private cloud \(VPC\) in your AWS account\.

-1. Create an Amazon EFS that uses this Amazon VPC\.
+1. Create a file system that uses this VPC\.

-1. Create and build a CodeBuild project that uses the Amazon VPC\.
-Instructions that include how to mount an Amazon Elastic File System file system are entered into the buildspec editor when you build the project\.
+1. Create and build a CodeBuild project that uses the VPC\.
+The CodeBuild project uses the following to identify the file system:

-## Create an Amazon VPC Using AWS CloudFormation<a name="sample-efs-create-vpc"></a>

- Create your Amazon VPC with an AWS CloudFormation template\.

-1. Follow the instructions here, [AWS CloudFormation VPC Template](cloudformation-vpc-template.md), to use AWS CloudFormation to create an Amazon VPC\.
-For more information, see the [AWS CloudFormation User Guide](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide//Welcome.html)\.
+   +  A unique file system identifier\.
+You choose the identifier when you specify the file system in your build project\.
+   + The file system ID\.
+The ID is displayed when you view your file system in the Amazon EFS console\.
+   +  A mount point\.
+This is a directory in your Docker container that mounts the file system\.
+   + Mount options\.
+These include details about how to mount the file system\.

 **Note**
+ A file system created in Amazon EFS is supported on Linux platforms only\.

+## Create a VPC Using AWS CloudFormation<a name="sample-efs-create-vpc"></a>

+ Create your VPC with an AWS CloudFormation template\.

+1. Follow the instructions in [AWS CloudFormation VPC Template](cloudformation-vpc-template.md) to use AWS CloudFormation to create a VPC\.
+**Note**
- The Amazon VPC created by this AWS CloudFormation template has two private subnets and two public subnets\.
-You must only use private subnets when you use AWS CodeBuild to mount Amazon EFS\.
+ The VPC created by this AWS CloudFormation template has two private subnets and two public subnets\.
+You must only use private subnets when you use AWS CodeBuild to mount the file system you created in Amazon EFS\.
 If you use one of the public subnets, the build fails\.

 1. Sign in to the AWS Management Console and open the Amazon VPC console at [https://console\.aws\.amazon\.com/vpc/](https://console.aws.amazon.com/vpc/)\.

-1. Choose the Amazon VPC you created with AWS CloudFormation\.
+1. Choose the VPC you created with AWS CloudFormation\.

-1. Make a note of the VPC ID displayed on the **Summary** tab\.
-This ID is required when you create your AWS CodeBuild project later in this sample\.
+1. On the **Description** tab, make a note of the name and ID of your VPC\.
+You need the name and ID when you create your AWS CodeBuild project later in this sample\.

-## Create an Amazon Elastic File System File System with Your Amazon VPC<a name="sample-efs-create-efs"></a>
+## Create a File System with Your VPC<a name="sample-efs-create-efs"></a>

- Create a simple Amazon EFS file system for this sample using the Amazon VPC you created earlier\.
+ Create a simple file system for this sample using the VPC you created earlier\.

 1. Sign in to the AWS Management Console and open the Amazon EFS console at [ https://console\.aws\.amazon\.com/efs/](https://console.aws.amazon.com/efs/)\.

 1. Choose **Create file system**\.

-1. From **VPC**, choose the VPC ID you noted earlier in this sample\.
+1. From **VPC**, choose the VPC name you noted earlier in this sample\.

 1. Leave the Availability Zones associated with your subnets selected\.